LillyMcClendon/Lab05/lab-05.md

 #### Description of the distribution of the distances between a Denny’s and La Quinta for each Denny’s location in Alaska.

-The distribution of distances between a Denny’s and La Quinta.
 The IQR method for identifying outliers has determined that none of the three minimum distances between a Denny’s and La Quinta are outliers.
 The distances range from 2.035 to 5.
 998, with the average distance equaling 4.410 and a median of 5.197.

 ``` r
 ggplot(dn_lq_ak_mindist, aes(x = forcats::fct_reorder(address.x, desc(closest)), y = closest)) +